primasio/primas-api-doc/README.md

 ### Getting Started

-[This document](./getting-started.md) will walk you through the general process of connecting a traditional content application to Primas.
+[The getting started guide](./getting-started.md) will walk you through the general process of connecting a traditional content application to Primas.
 Be sure to check the [basic concepts](./dtcp.md) about Primas and DTCP before you start.